Khargone: Jain temples

 Chaubara Dera 2 and Gwaleshwar temple are two 12th century Jain temples built in Western Chalukya architecture.

 Chaubara Dera 2 houses three inscriptions dated 1170 CE, 1185 CE and 1165 CE.
 Gwaleshwar temple or popularly known as Pavagiri is an ancient Jain temple.
 The name, Gwaleshwar temple, is derived from the fact the Jain monks used to take shelter in the temple during storms.
 This temple is a siddh kshetra, believed to be place of nirvana for many Jain monks.
-The mulnayak of the temple is seated on triratha pedestal bearing a 13th century inscription.
+The mulnayak of the temple is seated on triratha pedestal bearing a 13th-century inscription.

 Geography

 Khargone is located in the south-west border of Madhya Pradesh, 258 m above sea level.
 It is spread over an area of 8,030 km2.
 Towards the north it borders Dhar, Indore and Dewas districts.
-Towards the south, it borders Maharashtra, in the east, Khandwa&Mundi and Burhanpur and Barwani in the west.
+Towards the south, it borders Maharashtra, in the east, Khandwa and Burhanpur, Barwani in the west.
 Khargone is in the middle of the Narmada River valley with the Vindhyachal mountain range situated in the north and Satpura in the south.
 The River Narmada flows along a path of 50 km inside the district.
 Veda and Kunda are the other two main rivers in the district.